kiba/Writings/for_science/chp13_return.md

 Income level was at twelves thousand dollars and increasing.
 Engineering projects are proceeding at full clip, though deadline estimates were revised constantly for later dates.
 No suspicious activities were noted outside the house.

 But that did not avail Delta with any confidence.
 It would be a worst case scenario if the three month deadline was passed.
-It meant that something went horribly wrong in some other universe and that they are unlikely to return.
+It meant that something went horribly wrong in some other universe, making their return unlikely to impossible.

 Since it was unable to enjoy activities of any kind, the machine found itself standing near the garage, waiting for the humans to come back.
 The other units were unaffected, due to the lack of personal interaction with the humans.